 - Grease a donut pan with oil (I used coconut oil) and spoon the batter into each cavity.
 You can also use a pipping bag or ziplock back and pipe the batter into the donut cavities.
 Fill each one up ⅔ of the way.
 Tap the pan on the counter to level out the batter then bake in the oven for 10 minutes until the donuts have risen.
 Let cool before removing from the pan to add the glaze.

-- For the glaze, melt the chocolate chips and remaining 1 Tbsp coconut oil in a bowl until it's thin and smooth.
+- For the glaze, melt the chocolate chips and remaining 1 tablespoon coconut oil in a bowl until it's thin and smooth.
 Dip each cooled donut half way into the bowl of melted chocolate.
 Let the excess chocolate run off before transferring to a wire rack.
 Dust the donuts with sprinkles while the chocolate is still wet if desired.
 Let the chocolate set completely before enjoying!